rvetere/mojito-react/README.md

 # mojito-react
-vp24 editor with react.js and webpack
+vp24 editor with react.js and webpack (and sass, bootstrap, jquery and a flux implementation)

 ## setup
 - checkout